ropensci/spiro/README.md

 data from cardiopulmonary exercise testing.
 It offers tools for data import, processing, summary and visualization.

-> WARNING: This package is currently under development.
-At the moment, I
+> WARNING: This package is currently under active development.
+At the
-> recommend to use it for demonstration or testing purposes only.
-When
+> moment, I recommend to use it for demonstration or testing purposes
-> using `spiro` for scientific analyses, make sure to state the exact
+> only.
+When using `spiro` for scientific analyses, make sure to state
-> package version, as at this stage of development the package’s
+> the exact package version, as at this stage of development the
-> functions may undergo major changes.
+> package’s functions may undergo major changes.

 ## Installation